 Despite being highly urbanized, the city of Baguio remains as one of Luzon’s most natural cities.
-Even with the booming economy of the city, the urban developers made sure to use a light hand when they build, rebuild and plan the urban layout.
-And been a booming city there is so many things to do in Baguio.
+Even with the booming city, the city planners have made sure to use a light hand when they build and plan the urban layout.

 See the Lion’s Head for Yourself